cerb/cerb.github.io/_docs/automations/triggers/interaction.worker.md

 ---
-title: "interaction.worker"
+title: interaction.worker
 excerpt: interaction.worker automations are worker-based interactions that use continuations to pause and resume a multi-step workflow.
-#social_image_url: /assets/images/search/kata.png
+summary: This page provides a comprehensive overview of the "interaction.worker" automations in Cerb, which are designed to facilitate conversational processes that can pause to collect additional input, such as through web-based forms or external events.
+  It details the structure and functionality of these interactions, including inputs, outputs, and the various states like await:form, await:draft, await:duration, await:interaction, and await:record.
+The page also explains how interactions are initiated by callers, such as toolbars and built-in features like project boards and sheets, and how they return results to the caller.
+The document emphasizes the modularity and reusability of these interactions, allowing them to be easily integrated and customized within different components of Cerb.
 permalink: /docs/automations/triggers/interaction.worker/
 redirect_from:
 - /docs/automations/triggers/interaction.web.worker/